ncullen93/abaR/README.md

 ![overview image](man/figures/README-aba_overview.png)

-With the abaR package, it becomes easier to fit statistical models on permuatations of covariates / predictors / outcomes / groups, to make it easier to investigate how biomarkers can be used to plan (screening / enirichment) and analyze clinical trials, and to facilitate multi-cohort
+With the aba package, it becomes easier to fit statistical models on permuatations of covariates / predictors / outcomes / groups, to make it easier to investigate how biomarkers can be used to plan (screening / enirichment) and analyze clinical trials, and to facilitate multi-cohort